dexterbg/Twizy-Virtual-BMS/README.md

   - **Arduino**: to run the Twizy Virtual BMS you will need some Arduino and some MCP CAN interface.
 A wide range of hardware options is available.
 The code perfectly fits into an Arduino Nano leaving enough memory to implement quite complex custom logics.
 You should pick an MCP 2515 SPI CAN module with at least 16 MHz clock rate.
 IRQ connection is optional.

-    **Note**: Michael Balzer offers to customize the Virtual BMS for individual applications and BMS integration.
+    **Note**: Michael offers to customize the Virtual BMS for individual applications and BMS integration.
 For details please contact him at <dexter@dexters-web.de>.

   - **Connection**: see the [part list](extras/Twizy-Battery-Part-List.md) for relais and connectors needed.